-Moving to an entirely new city and country can be very stressful and overwhelming.
+Moving to a new country can be very stressful and overwhelming.
 About a week into moving to Palma de Mallorca, Spain, I said to myself, How am I supposed to make friends abroad?
-Settling into a new city and trying to make new friends as an adult can feel like overload, but it doesn’t have to be.
-After you start to explore, you will realize how easy it is to meet new people.
-It is never too late to make new connections; it is only the beginning!
+Settling into a new city and trying to make new friends as an adult can feel like overload.
+But it doesn’t have to be.
+After you start to explore, you realize how easy it is to meet new people.
+It is never too late to make new connections.
+It is only the beginning!

-I have found that networking has become my best friend for being integrated into my new city.
-It is very beneficial to go to different events that are posted online and that are advertised on flyers in the community.
+Networking has become my best friend for being integrated into my new city.
+It is very beneficial to go to different events that are posted online and advertised on flyers in the community.
 You can find them around your school, coffee shops, buildings, local restaurants, and pasted all around the community.
 You can also do an online search to find websites that post calendars with different events for your city.

 Volunteer in the Community